• WORK

 A too-small plot for an office building is the opportunity for the project.
 An exoskeleton is the only way to fit the needed underground parking.

-In the interior, generous common spaces compensate the little office units for stat-up companies.
+In the interior, generous common spaces compensate the little office units for start-up companies.

 LA PONCIANA APARTMENTS